Welcome to today's edition of the Rush 24-7 podcast.

 But by the way, fix this so I can head to Colonial Williamsburg with my five women who hang around me.

-You gotta listen to this.
+You got to listen to this.

-Last night, Alexandria, Virginia is a town hall.
+Last night, Alexandria, Virginia, is a town hall.

 I think this is a military vet.